Category Archives: Cognitive Distortions

 1. We identify the situation where our self-esteem is an issue.
 Where are we?
 Who is present?
 What is causing our distress?

 2. We unmask our fears and apprehensions.
 What is problematic for us in the situation?
 How do we feel (physically, intellectually, emotionally)?
 What is our specific concern or worry?
 Are we afraid of rejection?
 Are we worried we will say something stupid?
-Are we concerned people will criticize or ridicule us?
+Are we concerned others will criticize or ridicule us?

 3. We identify our corresponding ANTs.
 These are the involuntary, emotional, self-defeating expressions of our fears – the self-defeating things we tell ourselves.
 “No one will talk to me.”
 I’ll say something stupid.”
 “I’m a loser.”
 She’ll reject me.”